dlabouesse/web-server-installer/README.md

 - `passphrase`

 Then, run `ansible-playbook -i hosts/{{domain}}/hosts.yml playbook.yml --tags=openvpn` to create the new certificate.

-## Install an additional WordPress website

-In `hosts.yml`, add an item in the `wordpress_websites` list, and set:
-- `hostname` (The website will be installed in `/var/www/hostname/`)
-- `name` (Impacts the composer project name and the db name)
-- `db_user`
-- `db_password`
-- `db_root_password`

-Then, run `ansible-playbook -i hosts/{{domain}}/hosts.yml playbook.yml --tags=wordpress` to deploy the new website.

-Default versions for WordPress and MariaDB can be set in [roles/wordpress/defaults/main.yml](roles/wordpress/defaults/main.yml).
-Please [verify compatibility](https://make.wordpress.org/hosting/handbook/compatibility/) before upgrading.
-WordPress is installed with automatic updates enabled, so the default version is only used for the initial install.

 ## Install an additional PrestaShop website